Thailand Digital Nomad Visa Guide (2024)

 Most Thai citizens have universal healthcare coverage and can get treatments in state-of-the-art hospitals if needed.

-On the other hand, digital nomads who opt for Thailand long-term visas, such as Long Term Residents visas or Smart S visas, must purchase private health insurance.
+On the other hand, digital nomads who opt for Thailand long-term visas, such as Long-Term Resident Visas or Smart S Visas, must purchase private health insurance.

 Private health insurance enables digital nomads to go to both private and public hospitals.
 However, most expats opt to go to private hospitals in big cities, because there is more English-speaking staff.